jIAPS Article Contest 2023 is now closed.

 - Send figures as separate files and provide a short caption.

 - Preferably use PNG or JPG files, up to 10 MB each.

 - Provide information about the author.
 Preferably includes name, IAPS NC/LC (if applicable), university and photograph, sent separately from the article.

 - You cannot submit more than one science article (you can submit as many non-science articles as you like – see below).

-Articles will be judged on how coherently the science story has been presented overall; artistic flair; and the ability to explain and communicate physical concepts in a way that the general public could understand.
+Articles will be judged on how coherently the science story has been presented overall, artistic flair, and the ability to explain and communicate physical concepts in a way that the general public can understand.
 You will not be penalised for grammar (especially if English is not your native language).
 If you have any questions please let us know at firstname.lastname@example.org.

 The contest will not be held if we do not receive enough applications. jIAPS reserves the right to change the contest prizes if necessary.